Lynxmotion/LSS-ROS2-Robot-Dynamics/lss-robots.md

 * Get rid of ENABLE_JOINT_STATE_PUBLISHER, its deprecated, pre-ros2-controls
 * Add Trajectory::offset_time(ts) to move all keyframes by ts amount.
 Then Trajectory::rebase_time(ts) that uses offset_time and the min keyframe ts - basically to restart preview animation from now.
+* get rid of Limb::updateIK() in favor of Kinematics class that caches IK q variables